 Subject Leader – Miss June Lowther

 At Selside School we believe in a broad and balanced curriculum.
 Reading is at the heart of everything we do.
-The ability to fluently read enables children to decode and understand written messages in and beyond school.
 It allows children to access the wider curriculum and to enjoy a wealth of literature.
 Through the enjoyment of stories, poetry, drama and non-fiction texts children are able to discover for themselves a love of reading and a world of ideas and experiences.

 “All the secrets of the world are contained in books.
 Read at your own risk.”
 Lemony Snicket